 Ultimately, when you’re not sure whether you’re dealing with a real email address, it’s best to err on the side of caution—if something seems fake, it probably is.

 Once you’ve gotten rid of illegitimate addresses, another tip for optimizing your email list is to ask people for their personal email accounts.

 Company addresses are often the target of spam—or are even marked as spam themselves.
-Because of this, they are generally not the best place to send your marketing messages.
+Because of this, they’re generally not the best place to send your marketing messages.
 You’re far more likely to reach your client at their Gmail or Yahoo address than at their work email.

 If you’re cleaning your email list and notice some company email addresses, don’t panic: this is actually a great opportunity.
 If you have your client or prospect’s phone number or social media handle, consider this a chance to reach out and ask for their personal email.

-Let them know that this is because you have something awesome to send them, and you want to be sure it actually reaches them.
+Let them know you’re asking because you have something awesome to send them, and you want to be sure it actually reaches them.

-If you’re looking for something awesome to send your clients and prospects, consider the American Lifestyle digital edition.
-It’s a monthly digital publication branded around you and your business.
-Plus, it’s full of great, non-sales content that will have your contacts looking forward to your emails.
+And, if you’re looking for something awesome to send your clients and prospects, consider the American Lifestyle or Start Healthy digital editions.
+They’re automated monthly digital publication personally branded to you and your business.
+Plus, they’re full of great, non-sales content that will have your contacts looking forward to your emails.
 Click here to view a free sample.